German Work Permit – Blue Card

 German Work Permit EU Blue Card Requirements: Salary Threshold, Diploma Equivalency, Employment Contract

-In Germany, the EU Blue Card (Blaue Karte EU / Blue Card)highly qualified foreign workers to come to Germany long-term work and residence rights quickly obtain Article 18g of the Residence Act (Aufenthaltsgesetz) , operates according to clear criteria such as a salary threshold, qualification/diploma equivalency requirements, and a job offer lasting at least six months. (gesetze-im-internet.de)
+In Germany, the EU Blue Card (Blaue Karte EU / Blue Card) is one of the most powerful ways for highly qualified foreign workers to come to Germany and obtain long-term work and residence rights quickly .
+This status, based on Article 18g of the Residence Act (Aufenthaltsgesetz) in German law , operates according to clear criteria such as a salary threshold, qualification/diploma equivalency requirements, and a job offer lasting at least six months. ( gesetze-im-internet.de )

 Below, focusing particularly on the most common challenges faced by applicants from Turkey, salary thresholds, diploma equivalency (ANABIN/ZAB) , and employment contracts , along with an application strategy.